 There is a “specialty” formula out there for every common baby ailment from crying to fussiness, gas, reflux and spit up.
 In general, there is not sufficient research to back up any of these claims.
-Remember that the only good research supporting a baby formula helping an infant condition is for pre/probiotics preventing or helping dermatitis, and for hydrolysate (or partially hydrolyzed) baby formula helping prevent allergy.
+Remember that the only good research supporting a baby formula helping an infant condition is for pre/probiotics preventing or helping dermatitis, and for hydrolysate (or partially hydrolyzed) baby formula helping treat eczema.
 Otherwise, there is no magic formula that will cure colic or eliminate gas… no matter how much we hope so.
 However, some baby formulas may be tolerated better than others and thus make your baby more comfortable.
 I want parents to understand what they are getting when they buy a formula that makes such a claim, so that they feel confident knowing WHY their baby does better on a given formula.

 Here’s a common list of claims/ailments, and how the formula companies have tried to address them: